 Coming down the opposite side was not nearly as steep as the way we had come up.
 It was the hardest coming off the summit but got into the woods pretty quickly.
 It was rocky at the top though and eventually thinned out a bit the closer we got to the signage for all the trails.
 We were able to make it down in about an hour and a half.

-There was another forty minutes to Marcy Dam and about another hour and a half back to South Meadow, signing out around five thirty in the evening.
-Our total time on trail was around six and a half hours as we made pretty good time on the day.
+There was another forty minutes to Marcy Dam and about another hour back to South Meadow, signing out around five thirty in the evening.
+Our total time on trail was around eight and a half hours as we made pretty good time on the day.
 With the early start though, I was pretty wiped out from this one.

 Ranking the Peaks